 Parts Feeding Systems

-Once part details are determined, parts feeding systems can be considered.
-The most popular feeding systems that the SDC team integrates are:
+Once part details are determined, parts feeding systems can be chosen.
+The most popular feeding systems the SDC team integrates are:

 - Flex feeding with robotic pick-and-place

 Here are some characteristics and highlights: